-Application Process to Be a Degree Student in a Graduate Degree Program - Step 2 master's degree program.
-Please note, assigning courses that relate to the major of interest depends on how early students save their spot in a given term and general availability.
-More information about these courses can be found under the course catalog.
+Application Process to Be a Degree Student in a Graduate Degree Program - Step 2 Minimum Requirements at UoPeople Foundations about these courses can be found under the course catalog.
 Once students complete their first three Foundation courses, they will be able to select one more Foundations course from the list below.